athena-labz/athena/README.md

 ### Supply

-Differently from traditional currencies, such as Bitcoin, Litecoin and Ethereum, DigiServices tokens (DSET) are not deflationary.
-This is important in order to incentivise cooperative and honest behaviour in the platform.
+DigitalServices tokens (DSET) are not deflationary.
+This is important to incentivize cooperative and honest behaviour in the platform.

-A fixed amount of DSET tokens is monthly minted and distributed according to a Credit Assesment System (CAS).
-Users receive tokens proportionally to their scores, obeying the following function:
+A fixed amount of DSET tokens is minted monthly and distributed according to a *Credit Assessment System* (CAS).
+Users receive tokens based on their scores obeying the following function:

 ```haskell
 -- The total amount of tokens that will be minted every month